Monduli/Creatures-of-Habbitt-Pygame/README.md

 - Voice acting system.
 Don't need actual voice clips yet, but need to framework to insert them.
 - More story once all the frameworks are in place.
 - Ranch.
 Need to speak to Ally about this

+5/3/2023
+Fixed match.py not working since player attacks would return instead of checking for dead enemies.

+TO-DO:
+- Enemy rect for collision is not positionally correct w/ the image being shown